 (*)Submission for the 2018 Review of the Model WHS Laws-30 April 2018

-Major known factors were: a chronic stress followed by poor nutrition, a lack of exercise and other not-diagnosed heart conditions.
-The Victorian Government has acknowledged the stress is often work related.
+Major known factors were: chronic stress followed by poor nutrition, a lack of exercise and other not-diagnosed heart conditions.
+The Victorian Government has acknowledged the stress is often work-related.

 Sedentary office workers constitute over half of Australian workers, so statistically over 3000 office workers die at work each year, as a result of the sudden cardiac arrest symptom.
 This, however, is not included in the office accidental death statistics due to its complex nature.
 The stress may not be caused exclusively by the office environment.
 Also, there are other contributing factors due to personal choices.

 So, if you are reading this now, sitting at your office desk, you most likely work in the most dangerous job.

 Any of these factors can cause chronic stress.
 Do any of them apply to your working environment?

 - Long working hours sitting at the desk

 Are deaths due to the heart attack work related?

 It is not totally clear, it all depends on the working environment and your personal health risks.

 - Are you sitting more than 6 hours at your desk?